 The story of paper starts in China, around 105 AD, with a man named Cai Lun.
 He worked for the emperor and was obsessed with finding a better way to write things down.
 His solution?
 Take old rags, fishing nets, and tree bark - basically a pile of garbage, soak them in water, mash everything into a pulp, spread it thin on a screen, and let it dry flat in the sun.
 What peeled off that screen was the world's first real sheet of paper.

 The process sounds almost too simple, but the genius is in the pulp.
 When you mash plant fibers into mush and let them dry, the fibers lock together like tiny Velcro hooks, creating a flat, flexible sheet that's surprisingly strong.
-A single sheet of good paper can hold over 1,000 times its own weight before tearing.
-That's like you holding 40 cars over your head.

 Here's the part that blows historians' minds: China kept papermaking a secret for 500 years.
 The rest of the world was still using papyrus (a plant pressed flat - not true paper) and parchment (yes, still animal skin) while China was already printing books.
 The secret finally escaped in 751 AD when Arab soldiers captured some Chinese papermakers and said, very politely, please tell us everything.